microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeeting-createorget.md

 ---
-title: "Create or Get Online Meeting with External Id"
+title: "onlineMeeting: createOrGet"
-description: "Create an online meeting specifying an external id.
-If the external id existed, this API will return the online meeting created ealier."
+description: "Create an online meeting with a custom specified external ID.
+If the external ID already exists, this API will return the [onlineMeeting](../resources/onlinemeeting.md) object with that external ID."
 author: "ananmishr"
 localization_priority: Normal
 ms.prod: "cloud-communications"